Orange-County-AI/MCP-DSL/README.md

 ---

-**Status**: Research proposal and specification.
-Implementation phase beginning.
+**Status**: Working implementation with comprehensive test coverage.
+Ready for evaluation and feedback.

 **License**: MIT